NovaVoidHowl/CVR_Mods/DataFeed/README.md

 ## About

-This mod enables Provides a Data Feed from ChilloutVR.
+This mod provides a Data Feed of additional parameters from ChilloutVR.

 ## Avatar Parameters